VentCom/finEngine/README.md

 #### java -jar ./app.jar

 ## Accessing Data
- connect to the server using the websocket configuration in step #2 or http api configuration
+ 1. connect to the server using the websocket configuration in step #4 or http api configuration

+ ## Querying Data Server
+ Currently our aggregates is supported :